yasin-arafat-05/Mynotes/Academic/EEE/EEE_Chapter/ch_8_transistor.md

 i)  When the collector-base voltage $(\(V_{CB}\))$ is increased:

 1. The reverse bias across the collector-emittor junction increases.
-2. This increased reverse bias causes the depletion region at the collector-base junction to widen.
+2. This increased reverse bias causes the depletion region at the collector-emittor junction to widen.
 3. As a result, the effective width of the base region decreases.

 This narrowing of the base region decrease the efficiency of the transistor as a current.
 The reduced width allows more electrons to diffuse across the narrow base region and reach the collector, contributing to an decrease in the base current $(\(I_B\))$.